Česnica: Christmas dinner

-Magic practices
+Folk belief

-The česnica may be used for divination in some regions.
+In traditional folk belief, the česnica may be used for divination in some regions.
 In Bosnia, when the dough is shaped and ready for baking, a number of notches are cut in the upper surface of it, and seeds of various crops are placed into the notches.
 The more a notch has risen when the česnica is baked, the more productive the crop whose seed is in it will be in the following year.
 In Jadar, western Serbia, the number of embers of the badnjak equal to the sum of grain and livestock sorts grown by the family are taken out of the fire and placed on the česnica.
 Each of the sorts is associated with its own ember on that loaf.
 The sort whose ember retains its glow longer than the others should be the most productive in the coming year.
 To ensure an abundance of grain, some people place a bowl filled with grain on the česnica.

 In 19th-century Herzegovina, two men would rotate the česnica between themselves, one of them asking, "Am I protruding [from behind the česnica]?" and the other responding, "You are, a little."
 The first man would then say, "Now a little, and next year not even a little."
 The purpose of this conversation was to invoke an abundance of grain in the coming year.
 A similar practice was recorded in the 12th century among West Slavs on the island of Rugia in the Baltic Sea.
 Those Slavs were adherents of the cult of Svantovit, and had a big temple dedicated to that god at Cape Arkona.
 Saxo Grammaticus described, in the Book XIV of his Gesta Danorum, the festival of Svantovit which was held annually after harvest in front of that temple.
 In one of the rituals, a round loaf of bread covered with honey, with the diameter equal to a man's height, was held vertically in front of the statue of Svantovit.
 The priest of the temple went behind the loaf, before asking the gathered people whether they saw him.
 After they responded that they did, the priest expressed the wish that next year they would not see him.
 The aim of the ritual was to ensure a rich harvest of grain in the following year.